eburlingame/disruptors/Plans.md

 ## Basic Architecture

-- Python FastAPI server running a single websocket endpoint
+- Typescript/Express JS app which opens a websocket server
 - React client app which connects to said websocket

 ## Session and User Management